Pilot Boarding Grounds (PBG)

 | || ||3.
 Board by Land-on Helicopter by arrangement|

-The Booby Island PBG is at the western extremity of Torres Strait, 4 miles west of Booby Island.
-The pilot boarding at Booby Island provides assistance through the shallow Varzin or Gannet Passages.
-Compulsory pilotage legislation requires vessels 8.0m or more in draft to engage a pilot in Torres Strait to/from Booby Island.
+The Booby Island PBG is located at the western extremity of Torres Strait, 4.7 nautical miles west of Booby Island.
+The coastal pilot that boards at Booby Island provides navigational assistance through the shallow Varzin or Gannet Passages.
+Compulsory pilotage legislation requires vessels with a draft of 8.0m or more to engage a pilot in Torres Strait to/from Booby Island.

-Varzin Passage lies 3 miles north of Gannet Passage and has a minimum datum of 40cm deeper than Gannet Passage.
-Varzin Passage is the preferred passage for deep draft vessels.
+Varzin Passage lies approximately 3 nautical miles north of Gannet Passage and has a minimum datum of approximately 40cm deeper than Gannet Passage.
+Varzin Passage is the preferred passage for deep-draft vessels.

-Goods Island PBG lies 17 miles eastward of Booby Island PBG.
-Vessels using Goods Island PBG must be less than 8.0m in draft.
-Vessels ordering their pilot at Goods Island PBG will receive pilot assistance in the Prince of Wales Channel but not Gannet or Varzin Passage.
+The Goods Island PBG lies 17 nautical miles eastward of the Booby Island PBG.
+Vessels using the Goods Island PBG must be less than 8.0m in draft.
+Vessels ordering their pilot for the Goods Island PBG will receive pilot navigational assistance in the Prince of Wales Channel, but not Gannet or Varzin Passage.

-Eastbound vessels enter Prince of Wales Channel 12 miles after clearing Gannet or Varzin Passages and proceed through to Twin Island at the eastern end of Torres Strait; a distance of 40 miles from the Booby Island PBG.
+Eastbound vessels (heading into GNEC) enter Prince of Wales Channel approximately 16 nautical miles after clearing Gannet or Varzin Passages and proceed through to Twin Island at the eastern end of Torres Strait (approximately 40 nautical miles west of the Booby Island PBG).

 Pilotage Transfer Methods